 I sure do!
 The past weekend, I was feeling a bit sluggish.
 Instead of taking a day to rest, I decided to get out and see some Scottish nature!
 Sometimes all you need is a little fresh air.

-I hiked the Nine Mile Burn, a walk/hike in the Scottish Pentlands.
+I hiked the five peaks from Nine Mile Burn, a walk/hike in the Scottish Pentlands.
 The Pentlands are actually a short 45-minute bus ride away from Edinburgh, and a FABULOUS way to feel like your miles away from a city.

 How to Get There

 To get to the Pentlands and the start of the hike, take the 44 bus from Princes Street.
 Take the bus all the way to Balerno.
 The bus actually is a loop service, and you want to get off just a couple stops from Main Street.
 It’s the stop at the intersection of Cockburn Street and Mansfield Road.
 It costs £1.60 to take the bus.

 From there, walk up Mansfield road (away from town).

 After about half an hour of walking, you’ll get to a parking lot.
 At the parking lot, go right on the trail, then left onto the road.
 Continue past the “no cars” sign, and you’ll eventually run into a sign that leads you towards Nine Mile Burn.

 The hike is absolutely beautiful!
 I went when there was loads of freshly fallen snow – it went up to my thighs!
 It reminded me of my final day at Annapurna Base Camp.

 You go up and down 5 different hills: West Kip, East Kip, Scald Law, Carnethy Hill, and Turnhouse Hill.
 Luckily, once you go up the first hill, you’re walking on a ridge, so the uphills from there, though still substantial, are not too bad.
 I think the snow made it difficult (there was a lot of slipping!), but the weather was gorgeous and I can imagine it’s a beautiful long walk without the snow.